 Takeaway: Using workflow software enables you to gain complete traceability across your AM operations.

 A robust MES system is one that allows you to coordinate suppliers and manage outsourcing on one, standardised platform.

 The benefit of this is that it keeps your suppliers and internal stakeholders aligned and up-to-date with the real-time status of specific tasks and actions.

 Takeaway: Use MES software to manage your internal and external production, and streamline your supply chains.

 Rethinking production planning with additive MES software

-Additive manufacturing offers manufacturers a strategic opportunity to develop innovative products and develop a competitive advantage.
+Additive manufacturing offers manufacturers a strategic opportunity to develop a competitive advantage.

 However, just as AM requires a different approach to thinking about design, achieving the above objectives means rethinking traditional approaches to managing AM production.